Proanand/Proanand/README.md

 HELLO I AM ANAND GAVALE
-I am Third year Engineering Student at Sandip University Nashik in Btech Cse department.
+I am Third year Engineering Student at Sandip University Nashik

 <!---
 Proanand/Proanand is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.